blukatdevelopment/UnchainedWorldsOld/direpath/character_creation/classes/psion.md

 ### Psionic Spellcasting
 You have awakened latent abilities.
 They will grow stronger as you grow further in tune with yourself.
 Your spellcasting ability is wisdom.
-Instead of using spell slots to determine the limit of your magical power, you instead use a psionic die.
+To determine the limit of your magical capacity you use a psionic die.
 At first level, your psionic die is a D2.
 It increases in size according to the “psionic die” column in the psion table.
+Spells you cast never need verbal, somatic, nor material components.

 #### Using the psionic die
 When you cast a spell of first or higher level, you roll a number of dice equal